alexpcooper/fox-group-bulma-woocommerce/README.md

 # Bulma Woocommerce

-## Installation
+## Useage

-To install please @import the /index.scss file of this package into your SCSS after you have imported Bulma.
+To use please @import the /index.scss file of this package into your SCSS after you have imported Bulma.

+## Develop

+### Requirements

+- Yarn

+### Installation

+To develop please run `yarn` to install required packages